DaanVanVugt/administrate-field-array/README.md

-# Administrate::Field::HTML
+# Administrate::Field::Array

-A plugin to render HTML on the show page.
-Useful in combination with markdown parsers, where you want to show the rendered output instead of the raw markdown.
+A plugin to render an array on the show page.
+Input is a text field split on spaces for now.